CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 ```

 Once Terraform finishes, you can go to the AWS EC2 Console, click your instance, and click "Connect to instance."
 Under the RDP tab, download the
 Remote Desktop File.

-Then click "Get Password" and paste in the private key from the keypair you created previously.
+You can retrieve the password for the administrator account by running: `terraform output -raw ec2_windows_password`.

 At this point you can connect to the Windows server using RDP by opening the file and logging into the machine with the "Administrator" account and password
 from the AWS console.

-At this point you should download and prepare to run your game on the server.
+Subsequently, you should download and prepare to run your game on the server.
 Instructions for the Lyra Demo are below.

 <procedure title="Lyra Game Server Installation" id="lyra_setup" collapsible="true">
     <p>These instructions use the <a href="https://github.com/catenatools/catena-lyra-demo">catena-lyra-demo</a> server.</p>